 - 1.1 This charging policy applies to all adult social care services and support provided or arranged by the Royal Borough of Kingston upon Thames. - 1.2 The policy provides details about: - i.
 The legal and regulatory context for charging; - ii.
 How different types of services and support are charged; - iii.
 The financial assessment process, including the review and appeals process; - iv.
-The technical rules for financial assessment calculations. - 1.3 The policy applies from 1 October 2023 and supersedes all adult social care charging policies practiced before this date; this includes, the RBK Fairer Contributions Policy and the national Charging for Residential Accommodation Guide (CRAG). - 1.4 The key aim of the policy is to ensure that where an adult is charged for care and support, that they are charged in accordance with the Care Act and the associated statutory guidance - 1.5 The policy aims to be as clear, transparent and comprehensive as possible so people know what they will be required to pay towards the costs of their care and support and are able to understand (with support if necessary) any charges or contributions they are asked to make:
+The technical rules for financial assessment calculations. - v.
+The legal context for charging for the appointeeship service - vi.
+How the Appointeeship service is charged.

-- 1.6 The policy aims to be consistent and equitable so that those with similar needs and in similar financial circumstances - 1.7 This policy should be read in conjunction with the regulations detailed in the Care Act 2015 and the associated statutory guidance.
+- 1.3 The policy applies from 1 April 2025 and supersedes all adult social care charging policies practiced before this date; this includes, the RBK Fairer Contributions Policy and the national Charging for Residential Accommodation Guide (CRAG). - 1.4 The key aim of the policy is to ensure that where an adult is charged for care and support, that they are charged in accordance with the Care Act and the associated statutory guidance - 1.5 The policy aims to be as clear, transparent and comprehensive as possible so people know what they will be required to pay towards the costs of their care and support and are able to understand (with support if necessary) any charges or contributions they are asked to make: - 1.6 The policy aims to be consistent and equitable so that those with similar needs and in similar financial circumstances - 1.7 This policy should be read in conjunction with the regulations detailed in the Care Act 2014 and the associated statutory guidance.